awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.DownloadingAndRunning.md

 Follow these steps to set up and run DynamoDB on your computer:

-1. Download DynamoDB for free using one of the following links:
+1. Download DynamoDB for free using one of the following links\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)